 Do I have a cavity?

-There are many different warning signs that can indicate a cavity.
-There may be visual cues like a darkened area on the tooth or an actual hole that you can see.
-You may experience pain focused in the area of that tooth or sensitivity when you’re eating and drinking, particularly very hot or cold items.
-If you have any of these symptoms, call our office immediately.
-Our diagnostic tools can confirm if you have a cavity.
+Many different warning signs can indicate a cavity.
+There may be visual cues, like a darkened area on the tooth or an actual hole you can see.
+You may feel pain in that tooth or sensitivity when eating and drinking, especially with very hot or cold items.

 Fuller Dental Addressing Your Dental Concerns